fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 In this section we will install and use a package.
 A "package" is simply a piece of code that someone else wrote, and that you can use in your own code.
 It can be anything.
 Here, we're going to try a package that helps you manipulate colors for instance.

-- Install the community-made package called `color` by running `yarn add color`
+- Install the community-made package called `color` by running `yarn add color`.

 Open `package.json` to see how Yarn automatically added `color` in  `dependencies`.